Key Points:

 Insurance

 There are several forms of insurance you may want to consider to protect you financially from certain risks that could crop up as part of your side hustle work.
 These could include vehicle insurance, public liability insurance and income protection.
-It could be worth checking what insurance, if any, is available through the platforms you use for your side hustle.
+It could be worth checking what insurance, if any, is available through any platforms you use for your side hustle.

 Superannuation